-During 2021/22, the Fund sought to recoup additional administration costs from several employers and schools not complying with the Pensions Administration Strategy.
+During 2022/23, the Fund sought to recoup additional administration costs from several employers and schools not complying with the Pensions Administration Strategy.
 Where there are instances of non-compliance, additional administration costs are recouped directly from those employers and schools concerned in regard to data irregularities, late payment of contributions or late submissions of data during the year.
 Contribution collections are subject to rigorous monitoring and the pursuit of correct payments and supporting documentation remains of paramount importance to the administrators.

 Employers and schools administration performance has been monitored over the year, and assistance and additional training has been provided to help support them with administering the scheme.
 Additional administration charges were issued to a number of employers in the year, but only where persistent failure to deliver accurate and timely information, despite the additional support, has arisen.
-The Fund also had to be mindful of the additional strain placed on employers this year due to the continuing Covid-19 pandemic.

-Employers are currently onboarding onto ESS, which allows for monthly data collection which directly flows onto the administration system.
-For those employers who have not gone live on the system yet, member data, which can include the monthly contribution payment and supporting data, is sent to Equiniti using the secure upload facility Sharefile.
+Some employers have onboarding onto ESS, which allows for monthly data collection which directly flows onto the administration system.
+For those employers who have not gone live on the system, member data, which can include the monthly contribution payment and supporting data, is sent to Equiniti using the secure upload facility Sharefile.
 Sharefile can only be accessed by authorised users at each employer, and employers can only access their own folder within the system.
 This ensures the secure and timely transfer of personal data between all parties.